billwiliams/NLP/machine_translation/README.md

 * If we make only small changes to $R$, we will need many steps to reach the optimum.
 * Learning rate $\alpha$ is used to control those changes.
 * Values of $\alpha$ are chosen depending on the problem

+#### Accuracy
+* The accuracy of the predictions is tested against french and corresponding english words translation on the test set. achieved accuracy is 55.7%

+#### Improvements to be done
+1. use fat Knn to speed up checks
+2. more iterations to minimize training loss